ECTS

 3 credits

-Faculty of Pharmacy
+School of Pharmacy

-Present the main processes involved in treating liquid effluent, as well as the treatment and management of the by-products generated.
-This course is based on learning how to draw up an overall ecological balance sheet, focusing on the management of water resources, wastewater and treatment by-products.
-The design and implementation of treatment processes are approached through the urban and industrial water cycle.
+Present the main processes involved in treating liquid effluents and treating and managing the by-products generated.
+This course is based on learning about the overall environmental impact of water resource management, wastewater, and treatment by-products.
+The design and implementation of treatment processes are addressed through the urban and industrial water cycle.

-Bibliographical study - tutored project (mixed UE)
+Bibliographic study - supervised project (mixed EU)

 ECTS